bighuang624/bighuang624.github.io/_pages/about.md

 * **[March 4, 2021]** One paper got accepted for CVPR 2021.
 * **[December 2, 2020]** [One paper about few-shot recognition](https://kyonhuang.top/publication/attributes-guided-attention-module) got accepted for AAAI 2021.
 Congratulations to all collaborators!

 **Service**: Always open to paper review, talk and organizing opportunities.
-Feel free to email me if you are interested.
+Feel free to reach out to me if you are interested.
 {: .notice--info}

 <!-- Always open to research interns, cooperation and review opportunities.
 Feel free to reach out to me if you are interested.
 My email address is `huangsiteng [at] westlake.edu.cn`.